omahs/imx-docs/docs/main/overview/what-can-you-build.md

       </td>
     </tr>
     <tr>
-      <td>L1 to L2 asset tranfers (deposits and withdrawals)</td>
+      <td>Deposit assets from L1 to L2</td>
       <td>
-        Deposits are when users transfer assets that they own on layer 1 to layer 2. <br/><br/>
+        Deposits are when users transfer assets that they own on layer 1 to layer 2 (ie. ETH or ERC20 tokens)<br/>
-        Withdrawals are when users transfer assets that they own from layer 2 to layer 1.
       </td>
       <td>
         <ul>